trenskow/tabsvsspaces/README.md

 	    are perfectly aligned.  */
 	 }

-So you see.
+So you see?
 Using only tabs fucks this up, and - beside the fact that you actually took care to align the lines for me - I cannot read it as easily.

 The above looks like this with hidden characters.